exakat/exakat/docs/Rules.rst

 ###################

+Foreach loops have the ability to use list as blind variables.
+This syntax assign directly array elements to various variables.

-PHP 5.5 introduced the ability to use list in foreach loops.
-This was not possible in the earlier versions.
+PHP 5.5 introduced the usage of list in `'foreach() <http://php.net/manual/en/control-structures.foreach.php>`_ loops.
+Until PHP 7.1, it was not possible to use non-numerical arrays as list() wouldn't support string-indexed arrays.

 .. code-block:: php

    <?php
-       foreach($array as list($a, $b)) {
+       // PHP 5.5 and later, with numerically-indexed arrays foreach($array as list($a, $b)) {
+           // do something
+       }

+       // PHP 7.1 and later, with arrays foreach($array as list('col1' => $a, 'col3' => $b)) { // 'col2 is ignored'
            // do something
        }
    ?>